Tom Maniatis

 Tom Maniatis (born May 8, 1943), is an American professor of molecular and cellular biology.
-He is a professor at Columbia University, and serves as the Scientific Director and CEO of the New York Genome Center.
+He is a professor at Columbia University, and served as the Scientific Director and CEO of the New York Genome Center.

 Education

 Maniatis received B.A. and M.S. degrees from the University of Colorado in Boulder, and a PhD in Molecular Biology from Vanderbilt University.
 He carried out postdoctoral studies at Harvard University and at the Medical Research Council (MRC) Laboratory of Molecular Biology in Cambridge, England.

 Research and career

 Maniatis developed and disseminated gene cloning technologies and their applications in the study of gene regulatory mechanisms.

 cDNA Cloning

 While an assistant professor of Biochemistry and Molecular Biology at Harvard, and a member of the Cold Spring Harbor Laboratory (CSHL) faculty, Maniatis collaborated with Drs.
 Fotis Kafatos and Argiris Efstratiadis to develop a method for synthesizing and cloning full length double stranded DNA copies of messenger RNA (termed “copy” or cDNA).
 This method provided a key step in the isolation of human genes, and in the production of “recombinant” proteins in mammalian cells in culture, a central process in the biotechnology industry.